sencadas/AppIPVC/README.md

 6. git push --delete origin myFeature

-//However, by default, git fetch does not remove remote branches that no longer have a counterpart branch on the remote.
-In order to do that, you explicitly need to prune the list of remote branches:

-7. git fetch --prune

 ---------------------------- Componentes -----------------------------

 Routing - Guarda todos os componentes e respetiva lógica de routing da App.